 How to Classify Software Bugs?

-- Low Priority Software Bugs – The software bugs belonging to low priority category are mostly the cosmetic bugs and do not have impact on the acceptance from the client or the final deliverable.
-For example, font size, color, typo errors etc. Now be careful here, some of the low priority software bugs can belong to a high impact category software bug.
+- Low Priority Software Bugs – The software bugs belonging to the low priority category are mostly cosmetic bugs and do not have an impact on the acceptance from the client or the final deliverable.
+For example, font size, color, typo errors, etc. Now be careful here, some of the low-priority software bugs can belong to a high-impact category of software bugs.
 Let me explain it with an example.
-Let’s say, there is a feature in the software that deals with the online payment.
+Let’s say, there is a feature in the software that deals with online payment.
 While testing, you found out the online payment mechanism is not working correctly, but you also know that this feature can wait until the next release.
-Although the software bug related to the online payment mechanism has a high impact, but it could be delayed as it is not required in the current release.
+Although the software bug related to the online payment mechanism has a high impact, it could be delayed as it is not required in the current release.
 Vice-versa is also true.
-Imagine a typo error in the name of the president or the chief executive officer on the website of a company cannot wait and must be fixed on urgent basis.
+Imagine a typo error in the name of the president or the chief executive officer on the website of a company cannot wait and must be fixed on an urgent basis.

-- Medium Priority software Bugs – The software bugs belonging to this category are mostly functionality or feature related but not a showstopper.
-For example, an online payment system working according to the software specifications, but the confirmation message does not have all the details.
+- Medium Priority software Bugs – The software bugs belonging to this category are mostly functionality or feature-related but no showstopper.
+For example, an online payment system works according to the software specifications, but the confirmation message does not have all the details.
 It is important to print or display all the details; however, it can be done as a part of the next release.

-- High Priority Software Bugs – The software bugs belonging to this category are mostly functionality or feature related and are a showstopper.
+- High Priority Software Bugs – The software bugs belonging to this category are mostly functionality or feature-related and are showstoppers.
 If these bugs are not fixed, they will delay the final deliverable.
 For example, a customer is trying to add grocery items to the cart, but the add to cart button is not working.
 It’s a showstopper and must be fixed at high priority to let the user proceed to the final payment screen.

-- Urgent Priority Software Bugs – The software bugs belonging to this category are mostly functionality or feature related and are a showstopper.
-Let me remind you again, an urgent or high priority software bug doesn’t always have to be related to feature or functionality.
-As explained earlier, a simple typo could be treated and classified as Urgent Priority Software Bug.
+- Urgent Priority Software Bugs – The software bugs belonging to this category are mostly functionality or feature-related and are showstoppers.
+Let me remind you again, an urgent or high-priority software bug doesn’t always have to be related to features or functionality.
+As explained earlier, a simple typo could be treated and classified as an Urgent Priority Software Bug.

-- Low Severity Software Bugs – The severity or the technical impact of Low Severity Software Bugs is insignificant.
-Low Severity Software Bugs are mostly related to cosmetic issues like misprints, color of the screen etc…
+- Low Severity Software Bugs – The severity of the technical impact of Low Severity Software Bugs is insignificant.
+Low Severity Software Bugs are mostly related to cosmetic issues like misprints, the color of the screen, etc…

 - I personally like to classify the Software Bugs based on their nature or their characteristics.
 It is very important and helps to prioritize and allocate resources accordingly:

-- Security Software Bugs – The applications, especially that can be accesses online, are susceptible to security issues.
+- Security Software Bugs – The applications, especially those that can be accessed online, are susceptible to security issues.
 It’s not only the application but the userbase is also vulnerable to cyber fraud.
-Stealing of personal information including bank account , credit card details have become a common issue.
-While testing an application, it is very important o look for security related software bugs.
+Stealing of personal information including bank account, and credit card details have become a common issue.
+While testing an application, it is very important o look for security-related software bugs.

 - Functional Software Bugs – Compliance with the user requirements is critical for the success of the project.
 If the final application does not meet the user requirements, it is absolutely of no use.
 Functional Software Bugs are issues related to the difference in the behavior of the application with respect to the requirements specification document.

 - Performance Software Bugs – The resources are and will always remain a constraint.
 The Performance Software Bugs are related to the performance of the software application.
-It is mostly to do with the speed, response time, scalability and resource consumption.
+It mostly has to do with speed, response time, scalability, and resource consumption.
 The software applications must be optimized and tested for their behavior under stressful conditions.